raventhecat333/The-Homunculus/README.md

   <a href="//github.com/raventhecat333/The-Homunculus/issues"><img src="https://img.shields.io/github/issues-raw/raventhecat333/The-Homunculus"></a>
 </p>
 * Clone/Download the repository
-    * To clone it and get the updates you can definitely use the command `git clone`
+    * To clone it and get the updates you can use the command `git clone`
 * Create a discord bot [here](https://discord.com/developers/applications)
 * Get your bot token